stevenbaert/ITSupportTool/README.md

 # ITSupportTool
-Swiss army knife which is a GUI in front of frequently used Powershell tools.
+Swiss army knife which is a GUI in front of frequently used Powershell scripts.

 The idea is that you have one tool which does it all: query AD group memberships, add in bulk, connect to computer, see software, see what software is deployed to it via Intune, MECM etc.
 That without needing to leave the console.